 - Child Behavior and Personality Assessment

-My program of research is broadly concerned with the promotion of physical and mental health in children, adolescents, and families across a continuum of health risk categories (i.e., healthy children, children at risk for disease, and children with diagnosed medical conditions).
-Within this broad area, my current research is focused primarily on the promotion of weight-related health in children and adolescents.
-Specifically, my grant-funded projects include a clinic-based intervention for school-aged children with obesity and their families (Positively Fit), and a web-based intervention to help school nurses deliver weight-related health counseling to school-aged children and their families (Responding to the Crisis).
-My team also does community-based descriptive research on the correlates and predictors of physical activity in school-aged children.
-Dr. Steele is accepting applications for a new graduate student for the 2017-2018 academic year.
+Dr. Steele's program of research is broadly concerned with the promotion of physical and mental health in children, adolescents, and families across a continuum of health risk categories (i.e., healthy children, children at risk for disease, and children with diagnosed medical conditions).
+Within this broad area, his current research is focused on the promotion of weight-related health in children and adolescents.
+His grant-funded projects have included a clinic-based intervention for school-aged children with obesity and their families (Positively Fit), and a web-based intervention to help school nurses deliver weight-related health counseling to school-aged children and their families (Responding to the Crisis).
+His team also does community-based descriptive research on the correlates and predictors of physical activity in school-aged children.
+Dr. Steele is currently interested in exploring factors associated with adherence to physician recommendations for pediatric weight loss, and primary care providers' adherence to guidelines and recommendations for assessment and treatment of pediatric obesity.
+Steele will be accepting applications this fall for a new graduate student for the 2018-2019 academic year.